 Our business is managed under the direction and oversight of the Board of Directors, who are elected by the stockholders.
 Directors meet their responsibilities by participating in meetings of the Board of Directors and Board Committees on which they sit, through communication with our Chairman and Chief Executive Officer and other officers and employees, by consulting with our independent registered public accounting firm and other third parties, by reviewing materials provided to them, and by visiting our offices and plants.
-During 2015, the Board held six meetings, including one telephonic meeting.
-The standing Committees of the Board of Directors held a total of 22 meetings, including seven meetings that were conducted telephonically.
-All directors attended at least 75% of the meetings of the Board and Committees on which they served during 2015.
-Although we have no formal policy on director attendance, all directors attended our 2015 Annual Meeting of Stockholders, including one who participated telephonically.
+During 2016, the Board held eight meetings, including two telephonic meetings.
+The standing Committees of the Board of Directors held a total of 30 meetings, including fourteen meetings that were conducted telephonically.
+All directors attended at least 75% of the meetings of the Board and Committees on which they served during 2016.
+Although we have no formal policy on director attendance, nine directors attended our 2016 Annual Meeting of Stockholders.

-The non-management directors of the Board met in executive session without management present six times in 2015.
+The non-management directors of the Board met in executive session without management present five times in 2016.
 The lead director who presides at such meetings rotates on an annual basis among the chairpersons of the following Committees in the following order: Audit Committee, Nominating and Governance Committee, Personnel and Compensation Committee and Investment Policy Committee.
-The lead director from April 2015 to April 2016 was William P. Greubel, the Chairperson of the Nominating and Governance Committee.
-For 2016, the Nominating and Governance Committee designated Ronald D. Brown, the Chairperson of the Personnel and Compensation Committee, as the lead director from April 2016 to April 2017.
+The lead director from April 2016 to April 2017 was Ronald D. Brown, the Chairperson of the Personnel and Compensation Committee.
+The Nominating and Governance Committee designated Bruce M. Smith, Chairperson of the Investment Policy Committee, as the lead director from April 2017 to April 2018.
 Any party wishing to communicate with the lead director may send correspondence to the Lead Director, c/o James F. Stern, Corporate Secretary, A. O. Smith Corporation, 11270 West Park Place, P.O.
 Box 245008, Milwaukee, Wisconsin 53224-9508.

 Director Independence and Financial Literacy.
 The Smith Family Voting Trust has the power to elect a majority of our Class A Directors, who make up a majority of the Board.
-As of December 31, 2015, the Smith Family Voting Trust directly or beneficially owned 95.80% of Class A Common Stock and therefore 95.80% of voting power with respect to the election of the Class A Directors.
+As of December 31, 2016, the Smith Family Voting Trust directly or beneficially owned 95.91% of Class A Common Stock and therefore 95.91% of voting power with respect to the election of the Class A Directors.
 Since the Board is composed of six Class A Directors and four Common Stock Directors, the Smith Family Voting Trust effectively exercises control over voting power for the election of our directors, and therefore, we are a "controlled company" under the New York Stock Exchange ("NYSE") rules.
 As a controlled company, under NYSE rules, we may choose to not have a majority of independent directors or compensation or governance committees consisting solely of independent directors.
 Notwithstanding our status as a controlled company, the Board has not elected to exercise the "controlled company" exemption in any respect because, as described below, we have a Board in which a majority of our members consist of independent directors, and all members of the Audit Committee, Personnel and Compensation Committee and Nominating and Governance Committee are independent.